 So Bing’s tools simultaneously claim:

 Four different URL statuses from the same toolset, on the same domain, on the same day — plus a Site Scan that contradicts the URL Inspection of the same page.
 As of February 18, the one page Bing claimed was fine still failed to surface in public site: search.
-The anomaly operated above the page-level status — at a layer that overrode Bing’s own inspection results.
+Whatever produced the public-search result overrode the page-level status and Bing’s own inspection results.

 The Control Domain